manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 .. note::

    This is a feature preview.
-Holopy does not yet support fitting to metadata.
+HoloPy does not yet support fitting to metadata.

 Here we override some of the parameters specified in the Data (or in fact you can leave them as none when specifying Metadata for this data) ::